IRL2/nanover-docs/source/installation.rst

 **Download the latest release**

 #.
-Download the latest release of `NanoVer iMD <https://github.com/IRL2/nanover-imd/releases>`_
+Download the latest release of `NanoVer iMD <https://github.com/IRL2/nanover-imd/releases>`_.

 #.
-Extract the downloaded zip file
+Extract the downloaded zip file.

 The next step(s) depend on the operating system that you want to use to run the program:

 * **Android (Meta Quest, etc.)**:
-    * Sideload the ``nanover-imd.apk`` onto your device (you can use `SideQuest <https://sidequestvr.com>`_ for this)
+    * Sideload the ``nanover-imd.apk`` onto your device (you can use `SideQuest <https://sidequestvr.com>`_ for this).
-    * Look in the ``Unknown Sources`` section of your apps list and run NanoVer IMD
+    * Look in the ``Unknown Sources`` section of your apps list and run NanoVer IMD.

 * **Windows (OpenXR / Meta Quest Link, etc.)**:
     * Navigate to the ``windows`` directory in the extracted folder, and launch ``NanoVer iMD.exe``.
 Windows will